Leonardo-Cyber-Security/multilanguage_Leonardo_Services/docs/en/PaaS.md

 It supports Agile and DevOps approaches with Continuous Testing to ensure code changes do not introduce new defects.
 Centralized monitoring: Test results are collected and displayed in a single interface, facilitating monitoring and analysis via UiPath Test Manager and extensible with dashboards on UiPath Insights.

 The service is sized and offered per user units.
-Each unit is consists of: 1 tester, 10 automation users and 5 robots.
+Each unit is consists of: 10 automation testers -concurrent, 5 Robots.

 #### Features and Advantages